How To Create To-Do Lists In WordPress

 Integrate with Post Planner

-If you plan to run a multi-author site or blog, you can integrate the Cleverness To Do List plugin with a plugin called WordPress Post Planner, from the same plugin developer to help make managing a multi-author WordPress site easier …
+If you are running a multi-author website or blog, you can integrate the Cleverness To-Do List plugin with a plugin called WordPress Post Planner, from the same developer that provides you with a complete WordPress editorial solution …

-To learn more about using this plugin, go here: WordPress Post Planner – Plugin For WordPress
+Visit this site for more information about using this handy plugin: WordPress Post Planner – Plugin For WordPress

-After configuring your options, remember to click the ‘Save Changes’ button …
+After configuring your plugin options, remember to click the ‘Save Changes’ button to update your settings …

 Advanced Settings

-This screen lets you customize your To Do lists, assign to-do items to users and perform database maintenance tasks.
+This tab lets you customize your To Do lists, assign to-do items to users and perform database maintenance tasks.

 Let’s go through how to configure the plugin’s ‘Advanced Settings’ section …